OptimalBits/bull/REFERENCE.md

   lifo: boolean; // if true, adds the job to the right of the queue instead of the left (default false)
   timeout: number; // The number of milliseconds after which the job should be fail with a timeout error [optional]
+  timeoutFallback: string | Error; // Fallback passed to p-timeout when timeout is specified [optional]

   jobId: number | string; // Override the job ID - by default, the job ID is a unique
   // integer, but you can use this setting to override it.